amponce/market-intel/outstatic/content/posts/the-california-public-utilities-commission-wants-more-of-your-money-an-analysis-of-the-cpuc-proposal-s-impact-on-residential-electricity-billing-in-california.md

 ---
-title: 'THE California Public Utilities Commission Wants MORE of Your Money!
-An analysis of the CPUC Proposal''s Impact on Residential Electricity Billing in California'
+title: 'THE California Public Utilities Commission Wants MORE of Your Money!                            '
 status: 'published'
 author:
   name: 'Sean Dookie'